 - I know that many people are divided over whether the “fart joke” story was funny or just plain juvenile.
 I’ll tell you what WAS funny: watching Al Jean and Matt Groening at the dubbing session picking just the right fart for each scene and tweaking (sorry) the timing and volume of each one.

-- The cast and crew of “Spider-man: Turn Off The Dark” was thrilled to get a mention in the episode.
+- The cast and crew of “Spider-man: Turn Off The Dark” were thrilled to get a mention in the episode.

 - The music for the parody of the “Dexter” main title sequence was the actual “Dexter” main title music by Rolfe Kent.
 The other Dexter-esque cues in the story were written by Alf Clausen.